 Don’t worry.
 We will answer all of your questions below.

-For those of you who want the answers, now: In summary, unopened oyster sauce will generally last 3-6 months past the best-by date.
+For those who want the answers now: In summary, unopened oyster sauce will generally last 3-6 months past the best-by date.
 As soon as you open the oyster sauce, it can stay fresh for 3-6 months for its optimal quality.

 How To Tell If Oyster Sauce Has Gone Bad

-Some tell-tale signs that your oyster sauce has gone bad are the presence of white or green fuzz on the surface or an off smell.
-If you find this on your oyster sauce, discard it.
+Some tell-tale signs that your oyster sauce has gone bad are the presence of white or green fuzz on the surface or an off-smell.
+If you find this in your oyster sauce, discard it.

 How To Store Oyster Sauce

 Unopened oyster sauce should be stored in a cool and dark place, like the pantry.
 Once the sauce is opened, the question is: do you refrigerate it?

 The answer is yes!

 The cold temperature helps to preserve the sauce for longer.
 It won’t go bad if you leave it at room temperature, but the quality will degrade faster.